MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/overview.md

 For more information about what's changed in the most recent release of Configuration Manager, select the latest **Release Notes** from the table of contents.

 For more information on individual cmdlets, see the [Configuration Manager cmdlet reference](https://docs.microsoft.com/powershell/module/configurationmanager/?view=sccm-ps).

+For more information on learning and getting started with Windows PowerShell, see [PowerShell 101](https://docs.microsoft.com/powershell/scripting/learn/ps101/00-introduction?view=powershell-7).